openjfx/samples/Modular/Gradle/README.md

 To create custom JRE:

-Download [JavaFX jmods](https://gluonhq.com/products/javafx/) for your operate system and unzip to a desired location.
+Download [JavaFX jmods](https://gluonhq.com/products/javafx/) for your operating system and unzip to a desired location.

     export PATH_TO_FX_MODS=path/to/javafx-jmods-11